 Interns are evaluated in accordance with their program requirements.
 Criteria for professional development objectives are established collaboratively between the intern and the supervisor at the beginning of their internship-training period and at the end of each evaluation period.
 Oral and written feedback will be provided to the intern by the supervisor at the end of each semester; however, evaluation is always an on-going, collaborative process throughout the internship.

 Students interested in applying to the Masters Internship Program should submit the following materials to Joseph Cloidt, LMHC via electronic (email@example.com) or standard mail: vita/resume, a cover letter explaining your interest in this internship, three letters of recommendation (at least one should be from a current faculty member), and a transcript (an unofficial one is acceptable).
 Only complete applications will be considered.
-Applications must be received by February 12, 2016.
-All applications will be reviewed when received, and on-site interviews may be extended for a time within two weeks of February 12th.

 Purchase College Counseling Center